San Diego Model Railroad Museum

-The San Diego Model Railroad Museum is a model railroad exhibit in San Diego, California.
-At 27,000 sq. ft., it is the largest such indoor exhibit in North America, and one of the largest in the world.
-The museum is located on the lower level of the Casa de Balboa Building on the Prado in Balboa Park.
+The San Diego Model Railroad Museum is a museum in San Diego, California, that focuses on the heritage of railroading through model railroads.
+It was founded in 1982.
+The museum is located on the lower level of Casa de Balboa in Balboa Park.

-Nearly three million people have passed through the center since it opened in 1982.

-The San Diego Model Railroad Museum is a 501(c)(3) organization non-profit charity.
+At 27,000 sq. ft., it is the largest model railroad museum in North America.
+It was visited by nearly three million people in its first three decades.
+The museum is a 501(c)(3) organization non-profit charity.

 History

 Model railroading in Balboa Park began at the 1935 California Pacific International Exposition.
 In the 1930s, pioneer model railroader Minton Cronkhite designed and directed the construction of a number of scale model railroads in the 1930s, including a large exposition O scale model railroad in Balboa Park.
 The Atchison, Topeka and Santa Fe Railway, as well as Pennsylvania Railroad, hired him to create giant model railroads for world fairs to stimulate interest in train travel and help revive the national economy during the years of the Great Depression.
 His 40-by-70-foot model railroad exhibit was the "chief transportation feature" of the 1935 exposition.

 The San Diego Model Railroad Museum opened in 1982 with a mission to "preserve the heritage of railroading through a series of miniature representations of California railroads, research and preserve the history of model railroading, and educate the public in the many different aspects of railroading."